kylehadam/Task-Management-Application-Capstone-/README.md

 - **Development Tools**: Nodemon, ESLint, Vite, Postman
 - **Testing**: Mocha, Chai, Jest

-## Current Challenges
+## Current Workflow
-- The project works perfectly when the frontend and backend are started separately using their respective commands (`npm run dev:client` and `npm run dev:server`).
+The frontend and backend must be run separately in their respective directories.
+This simplifies the development process and avoids issues with environment variables when trying to run both concurrently.
-- **Issue Running Globally**: When attempting to run both frontend and backend concurrently using `npm start`, the environment variables for the backend (`MONGO_URI`) are not being properly passed through.
-This results in a server crash due to the MongoDB connection not being initialized (`MONGO_URI` is undefined when accessed through the global setup).

-  This issue is being actively worked on, and for now, the workaround is to start the frontend and backend separately.

 ## How to Run the Project
 1. Clone the repository: